Why Your Choice of Cephalometric Software Matters

 For decades, Dolphin Imaging dominated the market as the default choice for private practices and academic institutions.
 But the landscape has shifted.
 Browser-based tools, AI-assisted landmark detection, and pay-per-use models have created genuine alternatives — each with distinct trade-offs in price, privacy, and analytical depth.

-This guide compares eight established cephalometric programs and BCeph, the free browser-based tool built by Bayan Healthcare Analytics.
+This guide compares eleven established cephalometric programs and BCeph, the free browser-based tool built by Bayan Healthcare Analytics.
 We cover pricing, platform requirements, AI capabilities, the number of supported analyses, data privacy architecture, and whether installation is required.
 If you are evaluating cephalometric analysis software for your practice, residency, or teaching programme, this is the page to bookmark.

 Side-by-Side Comparison Table